 Acute Care Services provides comprehensive inpatient services for adult and geriatric oncology patients.
 Patients are admitted to the acute care setting for postoperative surgical management, radiation therapy, chemotherapy, and symptom management.
 The inpatient units are organized by Disease Management Teams.

-Outpatient nursing services are delivered through a disease management approach to provide continuity of care for patients who require multimodality plans of care and treatment.
-Patient care is delivered in various facilities depending on the specific cancer type and the patient's treatment plan.
-The types of service provided include, but are not limited to, assessment, physical examinations, consultations, follow-up visits, cancer screening, chemo/biotherapy administration, blood and blood product administration, radiation therapy, diagnostic imaging, patient and family teaching, vascular access care, supportive care, nutrition consults, psychological evaluation, and social work support.
+Patient care is delivered in various facilities depending on the cancer type and treatment plan.
+This team provides a wide range of services such as physical examinations, consultations, cancer screening, chemo/biotherapy administration, blood and blood product administration, radiation therapy, diagnostic imaging, patient and family teaching, vascular access care, supportive care, nutrition consults, psychological evaluation, and social work support.

-They use resources and services in the best way possible to support patient care.
+Registered nurses coordinate various elements of care for patients, both as inpatients and in the community setting.
+The case management team uses resources and services in the best way possible to support patient care.
 RN case managers assess, plan, implement and evaluate the care of patients and identify what resources are needed to achieve this goal.
-They work together with patients and their families, and an interdisciplinary team of doctors, clinical nurses, nutritionists, social workers, and rehabilitation therapists to achieve the level of care needed by each MSK patient.
+They work together with patients and their families and an interdisciplinary team of doctors, clinical nurses, nutritionists, social workers, and rehabilitation therapists to provide excellent care for every patient at MSK.

 We run one of the world’s largest clinical cancer research programs, with patients and researchers typically involved in more than 900 clinical trials at any given time.
 Clinical Trials Nurses (CTNs) integrate their expertise into the care of clinical trial participants, ensuring compliance with protocol procedures, assessments, and symptom management.
-Most importantly, the CTN acts as a patient advocate, ensuring adherence to ethical practices during the conduct of clinical trials to protect the rights and well-being of patients and the collection and reporting of quality data.
+Most importantly, the CTN acts as a patient advocate, ensuring adherence to ethical practices during clinical trials, protecting the rights and wellbeing of patients, and the collection and reporting of quality data.

 In 2018, our graduate RN Residency Program achieved Accreditation with Distinction.
 This is the highest level of accreditation bestowed by the ANCC.